 - 1. Political affiliations or beliefs of the student or student's parent; - 2.
 Mental or psychological problems of the student or student's family; - 3.
-Sex behavior or attitudes;

-3.4.
-Iillegal, anti-social, self-incriminating, or demeaning behavior;

-4.5.
-Critical appraisals of other individualss with whom respondents have close family relationships;

-5.6.
-Legally recognized privileged or analogous relationships, such as with lawyers, doctors, or ministers;

-6.7.
-Religious practices, affiliations, or beliefs of the student or student's parents; or program eligibility.

-7.8.
-Income, other than as required by law to determine
+Sex behavior or attitudes; - 4.
+Illegal, anti-social, self-incriminating, or demeaning behavior; - Critical appraisals of other individuals with whom respondents have close family relationships; - Legally recognized privileged or analogous relationships, such as with lawyers, doctors, or ministers; - 7.
+Religious practices, affiliations, or beliefs of the student or student's parents; or - 8.
+Income, other than as required by law to determine program eligibility.